Paul Musselwhite: Hull City

-After having trials with former club Scunthorpe, Darlington and Sheffield Wednesday, Musselwhite signed for Wednesday on 25 August 2000 as cover for the suspended Kevin Pressman.
+Graham Barrow invited him to trial at Chester City in July 2000.
+Musselwhite signed for Wednesday on 25 August 2000 as cover for the suspended Kevin Pressman.
 However, he left less than a month later after joining Brian Little's Hull City of the Third Division on 19 September 2000.
 He was the club's first-choice goalkeeper as Hull reached the play-offs, only to lose to Leyton Orient in the semi-final, after a sixth-place finish 2000–01.
 He played in just 21 matches in 2001–02, making his first appearance of the season on 29 December 2001 in a 3–0 win away to Kidderminster Harriers.

 First-choice goalkeeper from September to January in 2002–03, he played 22 matches.
 On 26 December 2002, he was in goal for the club's first competitive fixture at the KC Stadium, keeping a clean sheet in a 2–0 win over Hartlepool United.
 In 2003–04, Musselwhite made 19 appearances, all in the first half of the season.
 Hull finished second, winning promotion to the new League One.